ishika3110/Vehicle-Performance-Fuel-Efficiency-Analysis/README.md

 ## Why I Did This

 I built this project to sharpen my end-to-end data analysis skills and tell a meaningful story using real automotive data.
-It reflects the kind of work I’d love to do at data-driven companies like JATO Dynamics or any team focused on transportation, mobility, or sustainability.